robmarkcole/HASS-data-detective/README.md

 Unsurprisingly the mean temperature is strongly correlated with all of the temperature sensors.
 Interestingly my iphone battery level is somewhat inversely correlated with the travel time from home to waterloo, which gets longer late at night when my battery level is more likely to be low.

 #### Plot sensor data
-Convenience to plot a sensor data.
-Pass a single entity to plot:
+We can pass a single entity to plot:

 ```python
 sensors_num_df.plot('sensor.darksky_sensor_temperature')
 ```

 ![png](https://github.com/robmarkcole/HASS-data-detective/blob/master/docs/images/output_32_0.png)

 We can pass a list of entities to plot:

 ```python
 to_plot = ['sensor.living_room_temperature',